OleksiiKova/build_master_shop/README.md

 ##### Product Management:

-- Create: Admins can add new products to the catalog through the admin interface, including product descriptions, images, pricing, and stock.
+- Create: Admins can add new products to the catalogue through the admin interface, including product descriptions, images, pricing, and stock.
-- Read: Admins can view all products in the catalog, along with detailed information for each item.
+- Read: Admins can view all products in the catalogue, along with detailed information for each item.
-- Update: Admins can update product details such as prices, descriptions, and stock, ensuring the catalog is always up-to-date.
+- Update: Admins can update product details such as prices, descriptions, and stock, ensuring the catalogue is always up-to-date.
-- Delete: Admins can remove products from the catalog when necessary, for instance, when a product is discontinued or out of stock.
+- Delete: Admins can remove products from the catalogue when necessary, for instance, when a product is discontinued or out of stock.

 ##### Blog Management:

 - Create: Admins can write and publish blog posts directly from the admin interface, sharing industry news, product updates, or customer tips.
 - Read: Admins can view all blog posts, including drafts and published content, for management purposes.
 - Update: Admins can edit blog posts as needed, updating text, images, or categories to keep content fresh and relevant.
-- Delete: Admins can delete blog posts that are outdated or irrelevant, ensuring that the site remains organized and informative.
+- Delete: Admins can delete blog posts that are outdated or irrelevant, ensuring that the site remains organised and informative.

 #### User Features